Ministry of Emergency Management and Climate Readiness

 The Ministry of Emergency Management and Climate Readiness (EMCR), formerly Emergency Management BC (EMBC), is a provincial government department in the Canadian province of British Columbia.
 EMCR works with local governments and other provincial and federal agencies year round, providing coordination and support before, during and after emergencies.
-EMCR is administered under the Emergency Program Act.
+EMCR is administered under the B.C.
+Emergency and Disaster Management Act.

 EMCR has its headquarters in Victoria, British Columbia, and incorporates six regional offices throughout the province in Surrey, Kamloops, Nelson, Terrace, Prince George and Victoria.

-The current minister is Bowinn Ma.
+The current minister is Kelly Greene.

 British Columbia Emergency Management System

 The Province of British Columbia has developed and adopted the British Columbia Emergency Management System (BCEMS).

 BCEMS is a comprehensive emergency management system based on the Incident Command System (ICS).
 This supports a coordinated and organized response and recovery to all emergency incidents and disasters.

 Emergency management planning and response

 Multi-agency hazard plans for B.C. are prepared and updated regularly by the province to ensure an effective strategy is in place to address many possible types of emergencies and disasters.
 These plans foster cooperation among multiple organizations.
 They focus on public safety, infrastructure and property protection and management of the aftermath of events.

 British Columbia's comprehensive emergency management system promotes a coordinated and organized response to all emergency incidents and disasters.
 The structure provides the framework for a standardized emergency response in the province.

 At the most fundamental level, it is up to the individual to know about the risks in their region and what to do in an emergency to protect themselves and their family.
 Everyone should be aware of the importance of Personal Emergency Preparedness.

 Local governments lead the initial response to emergencies and disasters in their communities.
 They have emergency plans and maintain an emergency management organization to support the actions of first responders.

 The provincial emergency management structure is activated when a B.C. community or any significant infrastructure is threatened by an emergency or disaster that may require additional or specialized resources.